Eastern Equatoria: Population

-The state had 906,126 people in 2008 (32/sq mi).
+The state is estimated to have a population of 1,393,765 (32/sq mi).

 Eastern Equatoria state was home to several different ethnic groups.

 The Toposa, Jiye/Jie and Nyangathom live in the Kapeota counties in the east of the state.

 The Didinga, Dodoth and Boya live in Budi county around Chukudum.

 Further west, Lopa, Torit and Ikwoto counties are inhabited by the Ketebo, Otuho, Mokoyi Lopit, Lango, Pari, and Tenet people who inhabit a portion of the lopit hills after they split from Didinga and Murle early in the 19th century and Lokoya of Lowoi.

 The Acholi, Madi, Iwire and Ofiriha people live in the westernmost Magwi county.

 Most of the inhabitants of Eastern Equatoria live by subsistence farming, and also raise cattle, sheep and goats.
 Some of the crops are sold, while most are consumed locally.
 The Didinga Hills in Budi county have rich and fertile soil that is used for cultivation of tobacco, potatoes, maize, and Dura.